Deadline to Move Out After Foreclosure Auction in Virginia

 Can Anything Extend Your Stay?

-While Virginia’s foreclosure eviction process is strict, some factors might let you stay longer.
-Homeowners have rights, and tenants also have rights after a foreclosure auction.
-Furthermore, the redemption period in Virginia may allow some homeowners to reclaim their property, delaying eviction.
+Virginia’s process for evicting people from foreclosed homes is strict, but there are some things that might let you stay longer.
+People who own homes and people who rent have rights after a foreclosure auction.
+Also, Virginia’s redemption time may give some homeowners a chance to get back their property, which would delay the eviction.

 Options for Relocation After Foreclosure